axieinfinity/ronin-documentation/docs/node-operators/resources/faq.md

 <img src={multisig} width={1280} />

 ### 6. Any recommendation for monitoring node's health? {#6}
-There are two ways:
+Consider the following:
 * Integrate with https://stats.roninchain.com/ for the overall status of the chain's node.
 * For each node, the system publishes metrics on port `6060` for Prometheus collection.
 Integrate a Prometheus-Grafana stack for more granular monitoring of your node's health.

 ### 7. What ports (if any) have to be open to the outside world? {#7}
 Keep public ports only for peering and discovery, otherwise keep it internal.
 Our `docker-compose` configuration already binds RPC port `8545` to `localhost`.

-To harden your node, see [Secure node](./../maintenance/secure.md).
+To harden your node, see [Security hardening](./../resources/security.md).

 ### 8. If there is a node or bridge upgrade, how do I get this information? {#8}
 Latest version of Ronin and its changelog are always available at [Ronin release](https://github.com/axieinfinity/ronin/releases).
 A good way to keep track of upgrades is to join our [Discord](https://discord.gg/roninnetwork).

-To upgrade your node, see [Upgrade node](./../maintenance/upgrade.mdx).
+To upgrade your node, see [Upgrade node](./../latest.md).

 ### 9. How much time do I have to upgrade my nodes? {#9}
 Upgrades are usually backwards-compatible.
 It can contain performance improvements, bug fixes or new features.
 It's recommended that every node is upgraded as soon as possible.